todbot/blink1-tool/README.md

 However, static builds can be problematic for some systems with different libusb implementations, so doing `make EXEFLAGS=` will generally build a non-static version.

-## OS-specific Tips
+## OS-specific Notes

 ### Linux (including Raspberry Pi)

-Unless you will always be running `blink1-tool` as the `root` user, you should install udev rules to let any user access the blink(1) device.
-To install these rules on Debian-like system (Ubuntu, Raspian), you can do something like:
+To use blink(1) as a non-root user, udev rules must be installed.
+On Debian-like systems (Ubuntu, Raspian), these udev rules are installed with:

 ```
 sudo cp 51-blink1.rules /etc/udev/rules.d/51-blink1.rules